metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 ## Rams @ Buccaneers

 This Rams offense is different.
 Just bizarre.
 It's much more a drop-back offense now predicated on long-developing plays.
 Which doesn't work when your offensive line cannot block.

+Stafford's passes have no power behind them.
+He needs to be kept very clean to throw good passes.

+***

+## Seahawks @ Cardinals

+Kyler Murray is so bad.
+Takes little responsibility.
+Throws bad passes under pressure.
+Yelling at his players.

+***